Here’s how we eat simanim, the symbolic foods we eat on Rosh Hashanah night.

 Beets are selek, which reminds us of the word lesalek – to remove.
 “May our enemies be removed.”
 I make a beet salad with some thinly sliced onion, salt, pepper, a little cumin, olive oil, a little sugar, and vinegar.
 No measurements to report here: I just add seasonings and keep tasting and adjusting till I like it.

-I use pumpkin as the gourd – in Hebrew k’ra.
+Butternut squash represents the gourd – in Hebrew k’ra.
 This is a homonym, in Hebrew, for “tear apart” and “read.”
 “May any evil decree be torn up, and may our merits be read in Your presence.”
-This was a simple saute of onions, chopped tomatoes, and thin slices of pumpkin.
-Another handful of chopped, mixed herbs went into the saute, plus one fresh sage leaf.
+The squash is simple to make.
+Sauté onions, chopped tomatoes, and thin slices of pumpkin.
+Add a handful of chopped, mixed parsley, celery leaves and cilantro, plus one fresh sage leaf.
 I also stole a couple of spoonfuls of the sauce from the leek tart, more about which below, to add some body to the dish.
 A splash of white wine, a good stir around, and it was ready.

 Leeks are difficult to sneak past the family.
 They tolerate leeks in soup, and that’s about it.
 But we must have leeks, I think.
 So I make a savory tart of leeks and mushrooms.
 This is how I do it.

 Have ready some chicken soup left over from Shabbat; about a cup.